 The Anhelo Project Dream Scholarship Application

-The Anhelo Project Dream Scholarship will be awarded to deserving undergraduate or graduate students who demonstrate leadership, academic competitiveness, community involvement, and financial need.
+The 2019 Anhelo Project Dream Scholarship will be awarded to eligible high school seniors, undergraduate, graduate and/or vocational training students who demonstrate leadership, academic competitiveness, community involvement, and financial need.

 APPLICANTS MUST MEET THE FOLLOWING CRITERIA

-* Be an Illinois resident attending a college or university located within the State of Illinois.
+Be an Illinois resident attending a high school, college, university or vocational training program located within the State of Illinois.

-* An undergraduate or graduate student enrolled full-time for the Spring 2018/Fall 2018 semester at an accredited college or university located in the State of Illinois.
+Must be enrolled full-time for the Spring 2019/Fall 2019 semester at an accredited college, university or vocational training program located in the State of Illinois.

-* Must demonstrate ineligibility for federal financial assistance and financial hardships for Spring 2018 semester and 2018-2019 Academic year.
+Must demonstrate ineligibility for federal financial assistance and financial hardships for the Spring 2019 semester and 2019-2020 Academic year.

 APPLICANTS MUST PROVIDE THE FOLLOWING DOCUMENTS

-* One from an advisor, counselor, professor or college administrator stating your academic success.
+One from an advisor, counselor, teacher, professor or school administrator stating your academic success and community involvement.

-* One from an advisor, professor, college administrator or community organization stating how your undocumented status has impacted your financial hardships for the 2018-2019 academic year.
+One from an advisor, counselor, teacher, professor, school administrator or community organization stating how your undocumented status has impacted your financial hardships for the 2019-2020 academic year.

-Both letters need be signed and submitted by recommender, in PDF format to email@example.com by January 26, 2018 at 11:59PM.
+Letters need be signed and submitted by recommender, in PDF format to email@example.com by Friday, January 18, 2019 at 11:59PM CT with applicant name in subject line.

-3. Copy of academic history or unofficial transcripts will be accepted.
+3. A copy of academic history or unofficial transcripts.

 6. Signed Checklist.

-Applicants must submit the supporting documents in PDF format to firstname.lastname@example.org by January 26, 2018 at 11:59PM.
-If you have any questions please feel free to contact us.
+Applicants must submit the supporting documents in PDF format to firstname.lastname@example.org by Friday, January 18, 2019 at 11:59PM with applicant name in subject line.
+If you have any questions please feel free to contact us at email@example.com.

-Please read our Frequently Asked Questions regarding the Dream Scholarship.
+Please read our Frequently Asked Questions regarding The Anhelo Project Dream Scholarship.

 NOTE: As part of the Dream Scholarship Application process, make sure you complete the Dream Scholarship Application, download the Checklist, sign, date and submit.
 We want to make sure your application is submitted successfully.